GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

 ### Step 1: Decide if you need a nonce- or hash-based CSP

-There are two types of strict CSPs, nonce- and hash-based, and here's how they work:
+There are two types of strict CSPs, nonce- and hash-based.
+Here's how they work:
 - **Nonce-based CSP**: You generate a random number *at runtime*, include it in your CSP, and associate it with every script tag in your page.
 An attacker can't include and run a malicious script in your page, because they would need to guess the correct random number for that